jeka-dev/jeka/docs/tutorials/getting-started.md

  |_| |_|\___|_|_|\___/
 ```
 This library has no transitive dependency, but it could have.
 Try to import any library with transitive
-dependencies and execute `jeka --info`.
+dependencies and execute `jeka --inspect`.
 This displays runtime information about JeKa run, including the resulting classpath.

 You can add, as many `@JkInjectClasspath` annotations you need, on the class.